-First, a single state vector from a POE was taken and used without modification in a propagation.
-The result was then compared to the remaining POE.
-The external development and post-processed accuracy of these POE's is generally well established, and often is within 2-10 cm radial position for the entire span.
-Compared to the errors we would expect from propagating an orbit, these can be considered near-zero, and to be truth.
+First, a vector from a POE was taken and used exactly in a propagation that then compared to the remaining POE.
+The external development and post-processed accuracy of these POE's is generally well established, and often is within 5-10 cm radial position for the entire span.
+Compared to the errors we would expect from propagation a satellite, these can be considered near-zero, and to be truth.

-Next, recognizing that orbit determination techniques are virtually never able to determine the satellite position to within 2-10 cm at epoch in real-time, noise was added to the initial states.
-Even satellites with GPS receivers may have state vectors that are a meter or two from the "true" satellite position.
-To determine the impact of this uncertainty for real-time operations, I made different displacements to the initial state vectors, and repeated the comparison process of the first step.
+Next, recognize that orbit determination techniques are virtually never able to determine the exact satellite position to within 5-10 cm at epoch in real-time.
+In fact, many satellite with GPS receivers may have state vectors that are a meter or two from the "true" satellite position.
+To determine the impact of this uncertainty for real-time operations, we made different displacements to the initial state vectors, and repeated the comparison process of the first step.

-Figure 1: General setup for Prediction Comparisons: Several comparisons are found using the POE's directly.
-Other orbits require generation of reference orbits.
-The distinction is important as the independent nature and accuracy are not generally the same.

-The last step is more realistic in terms of processing observational data, but less accurate as no POE information was available for the comparison.
-This step created reference orbits from existing GPS, Satellite Laser Ranging (SLR), or other data that was available.
-Unfortunately, this processing usually produces reference ephemerides that are accurate to many meters, not a few cm.
-However, when a small portion of that data is processed by the filter, the satellite parameters can be modeled and allowed to vary dynamically, both in the OD and in the prediction phases.
-Essentially, the previous steps were constrained to use a given c_D , c_R , etc. (values which may have been in error), but this step allows the OD technique to solve for a time-varying value for each parameter.

-Additionally, because the underlying mathematical technique for ODTK is a real-time Kalman Filter (Vallado, 2007, Sec 10.6), there is no fit-span.
-Thus, almost any length of data will suffice and the final state estimate will be the best solution at that point.
-Of course some data is needed to determine each parameter, but because the filter process sequentially, it always continues to improve.
-Most studies that examine OD results use extensive algorithms to test and ensure the fit span is adequate, but one never really knows if the choice was correct and that all the dynamics were modeled when looking at the results in real-time.
+The last step is only somewhat realistic as no orbit determination was available to "adjust" the orbital elements based on the available data.
+Thus, this step created reference orbits from existing GPS, SLR, or other data that was available.
+This let us examine an orbit determination solution that could vary all the individual input parameters, and then perform the propagation.
+Essentially, the last step was constrained to use the given $c_D$ , $c_R$ , etc. which may have been in error, but this step allowed the OD technique to solve for, and find a time-varying value for each parameter.
+Because the underlying mathematical technique for ODTK is a real-time Kalman Filter (Vallado, 2007, Sec 10.6), the state vector used at any point can be either a smoothed result, or if real-world operations are a goal, the last state vector could be the any state vector, which will have the best accuracy at that point.
+There is no averaging and no fit spans necessary or required.
+Most studies that examine OD results need to go to extensive lengths to demonstrate the fit span is accurate, and one never really knows if the choice was correct and that all the dynamics were modeled when looking at the results in real-time.
 The filter does not suffer these limitations.

+Several runs were made for satellites for which POE's were available to show the ease of processing, and the accuracy of the results.

 The propagation span for each ephemeris was generally kept at about 7-14 days.
-Although the results at the end of this time showed some large differences, 4-7 days is generally about the event-horizon at which final operational decisions are made.
-Differences are computed at many times during the ephemeris span to provide the reader with a look at the time-varying trends.
+Although the results at the end of this time showed some large differences, 4-7 days is generally about the event-horizon in which operational decisions are made.
+Differences are computed at many times during the ephemeris span to provide the user with a look at the time-varying trends.